marcinzatorski/enterprise-transformation-dashboard/README.md

 - HTML5 (semantic markup, ARIA roles for interactive elements)
 - CSS3 (custom properties for colours, spacing, typography, RAG styles and dark mode)
 - Vanilla JavaScript (ES2017+, `fetch` for data loading)
-- No external libraries, fonts or CDNs
+- No external libraries, fonts, CDNs, analytics or third-party requests
+- Content Security Policy (meta tag): scripts, styles, data and images may load only from the site itself; no forms, frames or plugins

 ## Repository structure